-Omar holds an MA in Arts in Public Spheres from École de design et haute école d’art du Valais - édhéa (CH), a BA in Management Information Systems (EG), and was a fellow artist at the Ashkal Alwan Home Workspace Program (LB), and Mass Alexandria Open Studio and Study Program (EG).
+Omar holds an MA in Arts in Public Spheres from École de design et haute école d’art du Valais - édhéa (CH), a BA in Management Information Systems (EG), and was a fellow artist at the Ashkal Alwan Home Workspace Program (LB).
+Their work was presented in Cittadellarte - Fondazione Pistoletto, Biella; Ars Electronica, Linz; CYENS Centre of Excellence, Nicosia; Brücke-Museum, Berlin; and Museum Kesselhaus Herzberge, Berlin.

 They were the co-founder and creative director of Tara al Bahr, an online platform and a non-periodical publication that deals with cultural and artistic practices and contemporary urban changes in Alexandria.
 And the creative director of Behna (el wekalah), a hybrid art space for traditional and unconventional cinema, contemporary art practice, and alternative education in Alexandria.